auraphp/Aura.Sql/README.md

 ?>
 ```

-You can now use the _ExtendedPdo_ instance in exactly the same way as a native
-_PDO_ instance.

-### Lazy Connection

-Whereas the native _PDO_ connects on instantiation, _ExtendedPdo_ does not
-connect immediately.
-Instead, it connects only when you call a method that
-actually needs the connection to the database; e.g., on `query()`.
+Whereas the native _PDO_ connects on instantiation, _ExtendedPdo_ does not connect immediately.
+Instead, it connects only when you call a method that actually needs the connection to the database; e.g., on `query()`.

 If you want to force a connection, call the `connect()` method.